Preethu-Mary/Melody-Hopper/README.md

 # Project Title
-Good* Coffee
+Melody Hopper

 ## Overview

-Good* Coffee is a place for third-wave coffee enthusiasts to find and keep track of the best cafés.
+Melody Hopper is an engaging and interactive game where players control a character that jumps through a vibrant world by identifying and singing musical notes.
+The objective is to jump the farthest and achieve the highest score by correctly matching the musical notes displayed on the screen.

 ### Problem

-Third-wave coffee is coffee made with high-quality beans typically sourced from individual farms and roasted more lightly to bring out their distinctive flavors.
-There is no certain way to know the quality of a café's coffee before purchasing and having your first sip.
-When looking for a third-wave café in a given area, people generally have to go through the time-consuming process of doing a Google search for coffee near a location then manually analyze images, reviews, etc. for each café before deciding if it might be a café serving a high-quality cup of third-wave coffee.
+Melody Hopper aims to address the challenge of learning sight-reading in music by providing an engaging and interactive platform.
+Many aspiring musicians struggle with identifying and accurately singing musical notes, which can hinder their progress.
+By combining gameplay with music education, Melody Jump helps users develop their pitch recognition and sight-reading skills in a fun, motivating environment.
+Players will enhance their musical literacy while enjoying the excitement of a game, making learning more accessible and enjoyable.

 ### User Profile

-- Coffee drinkers:
+- Musicians:
-    - looking for a café close to their current location
-    - looking for a café close to a given location for the future
-    - that want to keep track of the cafés they've tried
+    - Music enthusiasts who enjoy singing and want to improve their pitch recognition skills while having fun.
+    - Music instructors who want to incorporate a fun, interactive tool into their lessons.

 ### Features

-- As a user, I want to be able to find the closest café close to my current location
+- As a user, I want to be able to sing or hum notes displayed on the screen to improve my pitch recognition skills.
-- As a user, I want to be able to find the closest café close to any given location
-- As a user, I want to be able to find the highest-rated café within a certain distance from any given location

-- As a user, I want to be able to create an account to manage my visited cafés
+- As a user, I want to be able to receive instant feedback on my accuracy when singing notes to track my progress.
-- As a user, I want to be able to login to my account to manage my visited cafés
+- As a user, I want to be able to choose different difficulty levels to match my skill level and challenge myself.

-- As a logged in user, I want to be able to rate a visited café out of 5 coffee cups
-- As a logged in user, I want to be able to update a rating of a café out of 5 coffee cups
-- As a logged in user, I want to be able to see my visited cafés
+- As a user, I want to be able to see my scores and achievements after each game session to monitor my improvement.
-- As a logged in user, I want to be able to filter my visited cafés by location

 ## Implementation

 ### Tech Stack

 - React
-- TypeScript
 - MySQL
 - Express
 - Client libraries: